 The exact period of the construction of the amphitheatre has not been determined, but it is likely it was close to that of Colosseo, which was initiated by Emperor Vespasian in 72 AD.
 The amphitheatre is slightly smaller than its Roman twin.
 Swinburne found it considerably smaller, but perhaps his assessment did not include the outer ring, of which only two arches remain.

 Outer ring of the amphitheatre

 the amphitheatre is Tuscan, the second Doric; what the

 upper ones were cannot be ascertained.
 Swinburne.

 The outer ring had four arched storeys while in Colosseo the fourth storey is closed.
 Both buildings were decorated with engaged semi-circular columns.
-At Capua they were designed in Tuscan order, a simplified Doric order, while at Colosseo also the Ionic and Corinthian orders were utilized.
+In Capua they were designed in Tuscan order, a simplified Doric order, while in Rome also the Ionic and Corinthian orders were utilized.

 Small pillar with reliefs portraying Silvanus, Roman god of woods and fields (left), and Hercules (right); the image used as background for this page shows a relief of a snake below that of Hercules; see a relief portraying Antinous, Hadrian's favourite, as Silvanus

 The building was surrounded by a number of small square pillars, of which only one remains.
 It does not have the holes which exist in the small pillars around Colosseo, which we know were used by skilled sailors of the Roman fleet to tie the ropes of velarium, a gigantic sail which protected the audience from direct sunlight.
 It is thought that at Capua temporary balustrades were placed between these pillars in order to isolate the area of the amphitheatre.